OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaLibrary.rst

     .. _ocalibrary_getvolume:

-    .. cpp:function:: OcaStatus GetVolume(OcaLibVol &Volume)
+    .. cpp:function:: OcaStatus GetVolume(OcaLibVolID ID, OcaLibVol &Volume)

         Retrieves a library volume.
 The return value indicates whether the volume was successfully retrieved.
 Changed in version 2 because the definition of OcaLibVolMetaData, which is part of OcaLibVol, has changed.

         This method has id ``3.4``.

+        :param OcaLibVolID ID: Input parameter.
         :param OcaLibVol Volume: Output parameter.

     .. _ocalibrary_getvolumecount:

     .. cpp:function:: OcaStatus GetVolumeCount(OcaUint16 &Count)

         Gets the count of volumes in this library.
 The return value indicates whether the count was successfully retrieved.

         This method has id ``3.5``.